-The Children’s Environmental Health Institute (CEHI) is pleased to present our Eighth Biennial Scientific Symposium on November 13-14, 2014
+The Children’s Environmental Health Institute (CEHI) was pleased to present our Eighth Biennial Scientific Symposium on November 13-14, Prenatal Environmental Exposures as a Determinant of

 McKinney Roughs Nature Park and Education Center

-Cedar Creek, Texas (13 miles East of Austin-Bergstrom International Airport)
+Cedar Creek, TX 78612 (13 miles East of Austin-Bergstrom International Airport)

 November 13 & 14, 2014